 Gary Harvey is a singer songwriter based in Auckland, New Zealand.

-Through his various bands an now performing mainly as an acoustic duo, Gary has become known for his strong blues roots, steeped in the sounds emanating along Highway 61 and inspired musically by both American and British blues rock music.
+Through his various bands an now performing mainly as an acoustic solo act, Gary has become known for his strong blues roots, steeped in the sounds emanating along Highway 61 and inspired musically by both American and British blues rock music.
 In an interview, he cited some of the bands that had been his biggest influence, which included John Mayal, Free, Lynyrd Skynyrd, Tom Petty, The Who, Led Zeppelin, Joe Bonamassa,The Foo Fighters, Allman Brothers, The Rolling Stones, ZZ Top and Stevie Ray Vaughan.

 His bands have always had a strong presence in the live music scene, with numerous festivals, tours and TV appearances, he remains active recording and producing new material.
 The last release with the Gary Harvey Band, Ghost Dance has been critically acclaimed and is available on iTunes and Spotify.
 Currently For What Its Worth remains his most commercially successful album.